helga-agentur/drupal-module-monitor-instance/README.md

 ];
 ```

+### Local Environment
+The config in settings.php is also required locally, although no logs are sent from there. (`'environment'` needs to be 'Local')

+## Deployment
 Make sure the "shell_exec" PHP function is enabled on your server.
 (In cyon go to "Erweitert" -> "PHP-Einstellungen" and enable "shell_exec")